heuer/segno-mimos/README.rst

 -------------------------

-Since qrcode has a more complex API (i.e. factories) replacing it with Segno can be more complex; in the simpliest case replace
+Since qrcode has a more complex API (i.e. factories) replacing it with Segno can be more difficult; in the simpliest case replace

 .. code-block:: python